 Plan your first six months income/expenditure, so you know exactly what your business will cost to launch, and set an achieveable timeline in which to start turning a profit.

 Includes our pricing workshop - work out how to price your services to generate consistent profit for growth, so you can maximise your revenue, invest in the future, and recoup your initial investment super fast.

 Bonus – sample OCS kit list with typical costs (includes advice on what you should and shouldn’t spend your money on)

-Module 5: Marketing and Networking (accessible April 5th)
+Module 5: Marketing and Networking (available 5th june 2018)

 Plan your first six months marketing content online and in print, so that you build a community of local raving fans who recommend your classes to their friends.
 Word of mouth is everything!

 Identify your key networking partners and use our swipe file of introductory scripts to build relationships with local influencers, so that you get referrals faster and become the local go-to expert for children's food and nutrition education